 The mouth, throat, esophagus, stomach, small intestine, large intestine, and rectum make up the human digestive system in order of importance.

-The tongue, salivary glands, the liver, the gallbladder, and the pancreas are all part of the digestive, or gastrointestinal, system and contribute to digestion.
+The tongue, salivary glands, liver, gallbladder, and pancreas are all part of the digestive, or gastrointestinal, system and contribute to digestion.
 The common bile duct connects the gallbladder and pancreas, which release and deposit bile and digestive enzymes, respectively, into the duodenum of the small intestine.

 Read more>> TEAS Science Study Guide